 The applicability or the relevance for an instance is based on the properties reported by the corresponding Cloud plugin.
-Similarly, a Cloud plugin's ability to execute a command is dependent on which commands the plugin supports.
+Similarly, a Cloud plugin's ability to execute a command depends on which commands the plugin supports.

-Ensure that your Cloud plugin supports the appropriate inspectors.
-For further reference, see Cloud Plugins Inspectors (on page 224).
+Ensure that the Cloud plugin supports the appropriate inspectors.
+For further reference, see Cloud Plugins Inspectors (on page 238).

-Moreover, check the supported commands in the child page of this section.
+Moreover, check the supported commands in the child pages of this section.